davidobrien1/practical-assignments/README.md

 This git repository contains files for the practical assignment in the module Programming for Data Analysis.

 The Jupyter Notebook for this practical assignement is named "numpy-random.ipynb".
-If you are opening the file in Jupyter, click on the Kernal menu and select "Restart and Run all".
+If you are opening the file in Jupyter, click on the Kernel menu and select "Restart and Run all".